knackrack615/AudioBridge/README.md

 - Ensure no other software is interfering with audio processing

 ### Double audio
-- Change the "Mute target" setting in RML to either `Host` or `Renderer`
+- Change the "Mute target" setting in BepisModSettings to either `Host` or `Renderer`
 - The default is `Renderer` which should prevent double audio

 ## Requirements